hanzki/goldfish/_posts/2017-12-21-my-year-at-fiban.md

 the use of [Google Apps Script][gas].

 ## Conclusion
 I’m very happy for choosing non-military service over the military service.
-Even though it could have been fun running in the forest playing war, I much rather work in a clean office in the middle of Helsinki and sleep nights at home in my own bed.
+Even though running in the forest playing war could have been fun, I much rather improve my professional skills while working in a clean office in the middle of Helsinki and sleeping nights at home in my own bed.

 I profusely enjoyed my time at FiBAN.
 During the year I met and got to know many very talented and hard-working people.
 I feel I could really bring value to FiBAN but also improve my skills and myself over the year.